 Nutritional Stats per 1/7th of recipe (1 donut): 110 calories, 2g fat, 15g carbs, 2.2g sugar, 8g protein.

-Have you ever made donuts?
+- Have you ever made doughnuts?

-What’s your favorite donut flavor?
+- What’s your favorite doughnut flavor?

 Let me know in the comments below!

 Also check out my Baked Pumpkin Protein Donuts with Carob Chips!